8bitbuddhist/PixelMaestro/docs/show.md

 6. [Event List](#event-list)

 ## Creating a Show
-Create a Show by calling `Maestro::set_show()` and passing in the Events you want to run.
+Create a Show by calling `Maestro::set_show()` and pass in the Events you want to run.
 This example creates two events using Cues: one that adds a new Canvas, and one that draws a circle onto the Canvas.

 **Tip:** `set_show()` automatically calls `set_cue_controller()` in case you haven't already initialized a CueController.